tiredofit/docker-gitlab-ee/README.md

 ## Redis

 GitLab uses the redis server for its key-value data store.
 The redis server connection details can be specified using environment variables.

-### Internal Redis Server

-The internal redis server has been removed from the image.
-Please use a [linked redis](#linking-to-redis-container) container or specify a [external redis](#external-redis-server) connection.

 ### External Redis Server